 - Change Your Password for any Website where you used the Same or a Similar Password.

 While you should never use the same password for multiple accounts, we realize it still happens.
 When one account becomes breached, any accounts that use the same password or a similar password are at increased risk of compromise.

 - Check Other Accounts for Signs of Unauthorized Access.

-Once a hacker has your email address or your password, they have 50% of the information they need to access your other accounts.
-If you used the same password for another account, they're extremely likely to be affected as well.
+Once a hacker has your email address or password, they have 50% of the information they need to access your other accounts.
+If you used the same password for another account, they're incredibly likely to be affected as well.
 If you aren't sure where to start, use this order of priority:

 - Your email account(s) - when you forget your password, most sites send your password reset link to your email account.
 Unauthorized access to your email account provides unlimited unauthorized access to any account linked to that email address.

 - Online Banking, Credit Cards, and Loan websites